openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>IFrame Apps (apps with framework type "iframe") which embed a top-level iframe within (example: https://github.com/zowe/api-layer/blob/master/zlux-api-catalog/web/index.html) must use the ID "zluxIframe" for that element.
+   <td>Iframe Apps (apps with framework type "iframe") which embed a top-level iframe within (example: https://github.com/zowe/api-layer/blob/master/zlux-api-catalog/web/index.html) must use the ID "zluxIframe" for that element.
 This is required for the app to be a recipient of app to app communication.</td>
  </tr>

  <tr>